sebastian-zieba/PACMAN/joss/paper.md

   - astrophysical models:
     - transit and secondary eclipse curves as implemented in `batman`
     - sinusoids for phase curve fits
-    - a constant offset which accounts for the upstream-downstream effect [@McCullough2012] caused by forward and reverse scanning
+    - a constant offset that accounts for the upstream-downstream effect [@McCullough2012] caused by forward and reverse scanning

   A typical model to fit an exoplanet transit in HST data is the following (used for example in @Kreidberg2014a):